HazyResearch/meerkat/docs/_sources/start/tutorials/tutorial-3.md

   name: python3
 ---

-# Tutorial 3: Query a Large Language Model
+# Tutorial 3: Endpoints (Query a Large Language Model)

 In this tutorial, we will build a simple demo interface to ask a large language model (LLM) questions.